Raincoat in cotton cambric in petrol

 The cotton comes from Scotland, from a mill on the coast, where the making of heavy, waxed, and otherwise element-proof materials emerged in hand, centuries ago, with local seafaring trades.
 Industry-strength cottons finished in industry-leading ways is very much the order of the day here.

-The horn buttons are cut, shaped, and polished by the last horn button-maker in Britain.
-They continue a tradition — re-located a few hundred miles south is all — going back to the 18th century.
-"It is no easy task," said William Hutton in 1780, "to enumerate the infinite diversity of buttons made in Birmingham."
+The horn buttons are cut, shaped, and polished by the last horn button-makers in Britain.
+Relocated from the Midlands to the Cotswolds, they continue a tradition going back to the 18th century.
+"It is no easy task," claimed William Hutton in 1780, "to enumerate the infinite diversity of buttons made in Birmingham."